 The state of Illinois legalized both adult-use and medical cannabis.
 Persons 21 years and older may purchase and possess cannabis, while registered patients have access to medical cannabis.
 Access to cannabis is through state licensed businesses that are allowed to grow, manufacture and sell cannabis.

-Learn more about how to get a Illinois cannabis business license or schedule a complimentary consultation with our licensing expert, below.
+Learn more about how to get an Illinois cannabis business license or schedule a complimentary consultation with our licensing team, below.

 NUMBER OF ILLINOIS MARIJUANA BUSINESS LICENSES AVAILABLE

 There are state-wide limits for each type of marijuana business allowed to operate in Illinois.
-Currently, only adult-use marijuana business licenses are available, more information on each type of license outlined below.
+Currently, only adult-use marijuana business licenses are available.
+The Illinois Department of Financial and Professional Regulation (IDFPR) plans to issue 55 conditional licenses, under a new application process, to be distributed across the existing 17 BLS Regions detailed in the CRTA.
+The application process for the conditional licenses is anticipated to open in the late summer or early fall of 2022.
+More information on each type of license outlined below.

 Medical Marijuana Businesses in Illinois: